OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 of creating redundant records, rather than unifying, which would cause higher taxa from the lower priority taxonomy to be "broken".]

-### Separate taxa with wildly different ranks
+### Separate taxa with disparate ranks

 We assume that a taxon with rank above the level of genus (family, class, etc.) cannot be the same as a taxon with rank genus or below (tribe, species, etc.).

+[e.g. Ascophora is a genus in Platyhelminthes, and an infraorder in Bryozoa]

-### Prefer taxa with shared lineage names
+### Prefer taxa with shared lineage

-A taxon that's in the same place in the taxonomy as a source is preferred to one that's not; for example we would rather match a weasel to a weasel than to a fish.
+A taxon that's in the "same place" in the taxonomy as a source is preferred to one that's not; for example we would rather match a weasel to a weasel than to a fish.
 There are several factors that make it tricky to turn this truism into an actionable rule.

-* At the time that alignment is being done, we do not know the alignments of the ancestors, so we cannot compare ancestors.
+* At the time that alignment is being done, we do not know the alignments of the ancestors, so we cannot compare ancestors very well.
-  As a proxy in this test, we use ancestor name as a proxy for ancestor identity.
+  We use ancestor name as a proxy for ancestor identity.
 * Sometimes having ancestors of the same name is not informative, as with species that are true polysemies, which have ancestors (genera) that are also true polysemies.
-Ancestors whose names are string prefixes of the given taxon's name should be ignored.
+Ancestors whose names are string prefixes of the given taxon's name are skipped over.
 * It is not enough that *some* ancestor (or ancestor name) is shared, since every pair of taxa share some ancestor (name).
 We need to restrict the assessment to near ancestors.